Consumerism is destroying the planet

 1. Join your local Buy Nothing group.

-If you've been a long-time subscriber you know I'll never shut up about this, but neighborhood gifting economies are truly one of my best sustainability "discoveries" of all time.
-Remember how I mentioned I set up my apartment for <$300?
+If you've been a long-time Soapbox community member, you know we'll never shut up about this.
+Neighborhood gifting economies are truly one of our best sustainability "discoveries" of all time.
+Remember, how we mentioned our founder, Nivi, set up her apartment for <$300?
 Other than the Buy Nothing Project, there's also FreeCycle, Churn, and more privately-funded platforms like Olio, Mercari, and OfferUp.
-Buy Nothing is by far my favorite, but it really depends on your neighborhood.
+Buy Nothing is Nivi's favorite, but it really depends on your neighborhood.

 2. Orient your activities around public spaces.